 A tummy tuck procedure can have several benefits in addition to removing lower abdominal stretch marks.
 As the excess skin is removed, a tummy tuck enhances the abdominal region and creates a flatter, more toned tummy.

-In addition, during a full or traditional tummy tuck, any abdominal muscle separation is repaired.
+In addition, during a full tummy tuck, any abdominal muscle separation is repaired.
 This has a multitude of benefits, including a stronger core and improved posture.
-Tightening the abdominal muscles can also help to address any related physical health issues, such as back pain and urinary incontinence.
+Tightening the abdominal muscles can also help to address any related physical health issues, such as back pain and poor posture.

 What a Tummy Tuck Can and Can’t Do